jlu-phyComputer/ICML-rebuttal/Table2.md

-Table2: Forecasting performance with and without Adding π.
+Table2: Forecasting performance with and without adding π.
 The lookback length is fixed at 96.
 For PEMS03, prediction lengths are {12, 24, 36, 48}; for other datasets, prediction lengths are {96, 192, 336, 720}.
 Results are reported as MSE/MAE.

 | Pred Len | ETTh2         | Weather       | ECL           | Traffic       | Solar-Energy  | PEMS03        |
 | -------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |